 From 1959, Ryssack also published his first comic stories in the publisher's magazine Spirou.
 He made several mini-books in cooperation with Maurice Rosy (the '1127' series), Devos, De Gieter and Yvan Delporte, as well as a series of short stories.
-In 1960, he created his first continuing story in cooperation with a certain M. Finas, starring the character 'Patrick Lourpidon'.
-In 1968-1969 followed 'Arthur & Léopold', a gag series about two flees (and one of the first writing credits of Raoul Cauvin).
+In 1960, he created his first continuing story from a script by a certain M. Finas, starring the character 'Patrick Lourpidon'.
+In 1968-1969 followed 'Arthur & Léopold', a gag series about two fleas, and one of the first writing credits of Raoul Cauvin.

 He left the animation studios in 1968 to become chief of staff at Dupuis, but decided to focus on his career as a freelance comic artist in 1970.
 Through Yvan Delporte, he found an important client in the Dutch publishing house VNU.
 He created the comic about ship boy 'Brammetje Bram' for their comics magazine Sjors from 1970 to 1975, as a replacement for Marcel Remacle's 'Ouwe Niek' ('Vieux Nick').
 The crew of pirate ship De Zeemadelief ("The Seadaisy") was completed by captain Knevel de Killer, the cat Knarf, the Chinese cook So-Wi-So, the alcoholic ship's doctor Salver Quak and the Viking Driek.
 During the first two years, editor Frans Buissink was responsible for the scripts, followed by another story by Jacques Bakker and short stories with Piet Hein Broenland and Michel Noirret.
 Few stories of Ryssack's Sjors period were eventually published in book format, while one story was published in France under the title 'Les aventures de Brieuc Briand' by Albin Michel in 1976.